efigence/capistrano-spa/README.md

 #### Notes

 If you don't want to use rsync strategy for your rails app, you can skip the last task (`spa:copy_to_rsync_dir`) and move the SPA build to the server by yourself in anyway you like it.

+Also, depending on your `apache/nginx` server config, `index.html` file might be served automatically, or if it's not on static files whitelist you can either add it to the list or serve `index.html` from controller, like:

+    root "welcome#index"

+    def index
+      render file: 'public/index.html', layout: false
+    end